-- Bowel obstruction (This is a blockage in the bowel that can limit digestion or the removal of stool).
+- Bowel obstruction (This is a blockage in the bowel that can slow or block digestion or the removal of stool).

 - Skin irritation at the stoma.

-Your care team will discuss with you the specific risks of your procedure.
+Your care team will talk with you about the risks of your procedure.

 What is recovery like?

-Recovery from a colostomy will depend on the procedure you have had.
-You may spend several days in the hospital recovering.
+Recovery from a colostomy depends on the procedure you have had.
+You may spend a few days in the hospital after the procedure.

-You will be told how to care for your surgical incisions/stoma and will be given any other instructions prior to leaving the hospital, such as the need for stomal irrigation (flushing).
+You will be told how to care for your surgical incisions (cuts) and stoma.
+You will be given any other instructions before leaving the hospital, such as the need for stomal irrigation (flushing).
 Full instructions on caring for your stoma will be given to you by a specially trained stoma nurse/therapist.

-Your care team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your care team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

 Your provider will talk to you about any changes in activity.
-In general:
+Often, you should:

-- Do not lift, bend or twist until you are told that you can.
+- Not lift, bend, or twist until you are told that you can.
 Ask about when you can start to exercise.

 - Return to work in 2-4 weeks, depending on your job and work demands.

-- Speak with your healthcare team about showering, submerging your surgical incisions in water, diet, sexual activity and stoma care.
+- Speak with your healthcare team about showering, putting your surgical incisions under water, diet, sexual activity, and stoma care.

 What will I need at home?

-- Incision and stoma care supplies, often supplied by the hospital, your healthcare team or the stoma nurse/therapist.
+- Incision and stoma care supplies, often given to you by the hospital, your care team, or the stoma nurse/therapist.

 When should I call my provider?

-- Signs of infection, including fever, redness, odor and drainage at your incision.
+- Signs of infection, such as fever, redness, odor and drainage at your incision.

 - Nausea, vomiting, bloating, or cramps lasting more than 2 hours.